 An example of a food-drug interaction is how grapefruit juice can increase the toxic effects of certain drugs by disabling detoxification enzymes (of the Cytochrome P450 series) in the liver and intestines (Ameer & Weintraub, 1997).

-As far as drug interactions with nutritional supplements (supplement-drug interactions) concern, certain ingredients or nutrients of these natural health products can and do interact in harmful ways with some medical drugs.
+As far as drug interactions with nutritional supplements (supplement-drug interactions) concern, certain ingredients or nutrients of these natural health products can and do interact in harmful ways with some pharmacy drugs.
 However, relatively few such nutrients, affecting a relatively narrow range of pharmaceutical drugs, contribute to adverse reactions, or negative effects of dietary supplements.

 Furthermore, the existing research regarding the facts about dietary supplements and the severity of their interaction with medical drugs suggests that the issue is benign and insignificant.